mh0fmann/eco32-clfs/0_Preparations.md

 # 0 Preparations

-Before you start building your custom linux distribution for the ECO32 you need do download and build a various number of packages and tools.
+Before you start building your custom linux distribution for the ECO32 you need to download and build a various number of packages and tools.
 Make sure you follow this guide step by step and don't skip any!

 ### 1. Create the folder structure and base shell variable